Materiality

 Important issues (materiality) for the Ajinomoto Group

-Important issues (Materiality) for the Ajinomoto Group are essential to the Group’s ability to continue co-creating social and economic value over the long term.
 The Group identifies important issues (Materiality) through a process that reflects the thoughts and ideas of management and employees and the expectations from external stakeholders.
-The important issues (Materiality) are deeply embedded in our business strategies, our on-site operations, and our Purpose.

 What the Value Creation Framework Shows

 The Value Creation Framework illustrates our approach to sustainable growth as a cycle that connects the power and potential of “AminoScience” (Scientific Possibilities) with the power of stories (Story of Well-being) that contribute to the well-being of all human beings, society, and the planet.
-The cycle is (1) honing our co-creation capabilities, (2) taking the seikatsusha perspective (3) while achieving wellbeing, and (4) through our business activities return cocreated shared value.
+The cycle is (1) honing our co-creation capabilities, (2) taking the seikatsusha perspective (3) while achieving well-being, and (4) through our business activities return co-created shared value.

 These follow an infinite loop continuously moving from (1) through (4), meaning that it will sustainably co-create social and economic value.

-Risks and Opportunities Related to Important Issues (Materiality) for the Ajinomoto Group
+Risks and opportunities related to important issues (Materiality) for the Ajinomoto Group

 Although the Group has developed various responses and mechanisms not only to minimize such management and operational risks but also to capitalize on these as opportunities, the list below is not all-inclusive and may be affected in the future by risks that are currently unforeseeable or which are not presently deemed material.